CRCI²NA - Nantes - Angers Cancer and Immunology Research Center

 Jennifer Derrien, Research Engineer

-Victor Bessonneau-Gaborit, Research Engineer
+Victor Bessonneau-Gaborit, Engineer

 Catherine Guérin-Charbonnel, Engineer